rabidaudio/rabid.audio/_posts/2014-12-18-using-grunt-with-jekyll.md

 ### Divshot

-Now that we've got  the hang of this, I'm going to quickly throw in a `delpoy` task.
+Now that we've got  the hang of this, I'm going to quickly throw in a `deploy` task.
 GitHub has free hosting for Jekyll blogs, but I'm currently trying out [Divshot](http://divshot.io), which is kind of similar to Heroku but for static sites.
 There's a package already, [`grunt-divshot`](https://www.npmjs.com/package/grunt-divshot), which I install, load, and make some default tasks for.
 This package has a webserver built in, but I'm going to use connect, so I simply don't use the `divshot` task (which runs `divshot:server`), and